PyCoder21/Termux-AI-Free-Agent/README.md

 ### 🖥️NEW!!!:

 - **Context compression:** If your context is full, you can use the `/compress` command to replace the dialog history with a detailed summary by DeepSeek.
-- **Context fullness indicator:** At the end of each response, there is an indicator showing the percentage of context fulness.
+- **Context fullness indicator:** At the end of each response, there is an indicator showing the percentage of context fullness.

 ### 🌟 Key Features:
 -   **Autonomous Execution:** The agent intelligently breaks down complex tasks and executes a series of tool calls, iterating until the goal is met.